filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/sealing.md

 The current batch will be sent if any of `MaxPreCommitBatch`, `PreCommitBatchWait` or `PreCommitBatchSlack` is hit.
 {{< /alert >}}

-To check the list of the sectors pre-commitments that are in the batching queue, run:
+To check the list of the sectors pre-commitments that are in the batching queue, use `sectors batching precommit`.
+This command outputs the sector IDs:

 ```shell
 ./lotus-miner sectors batching precommit
 ```

-This will output the sector IDs:

 ```shell
 14